MaoJianwei/ONOS_Integration_Service/README.md

-# ONOS_Device_Interface_For_Integration
+# ONOS_Integration_Service

-An Interface to integrate ONOS with other platforms, to introduce any devices into ONOS for visualization or management.
+An Interface to integrate ONOS with other platforms, to introduce any devices into ONOS for visualization or management purpose.

 ONOS Version: **2.5.1**, and it is easy to migrate to other versions.